 I’m an English professor at the University of Delaware—where I teach academic writing, critical reading, creative nonfiction, and digital writing.
 Before coming to Delaware, I taught similar courses at Duke University and the University of Pittsburgh, and also worked with beginning teachers of writing.
 Whatever course I teach, my aim is always to help students write in their own voices about texts and ideas that matter to them.

 Most of my own writing grows out of my work as a teacher.
-In 2010 I co-edited a collection of essays on Teaching with Student Texts.
 My 2006 Rewriting offers advice on how to make generous and assertive use of the work of others in your own writing.
-And in 1997 I wrote A Teaching Subject, a history of the teaching of writing in American colleges.
-(An updated edition of A Teaching Subject appeared in 2012.)
-I’m now at work on a book about how the teaching of writing has been depicted in recent movies and novels.
+And my 1997 A Teaching Subject is a history of the teaching of writing in American colleges.
+(An updated edition of this book came out in 2012.)
+I’ve also edited books about teaching writing and writing about popular culture, and I’m now at work on a book about how the teaching of writing has been depicted in recent movies and novels.

 I grew up in Philadelphia, in a working-class, Irish-Catholic home, went to parochial schools there, and then earned a BA from Haverford College and a PhD from New York University.
-Before coming to Duke, I directed the composition program at the University of Pittsburgh.
+I like dogs, books, movies, music, chess, minor league baseball, and talking with friends.
 My wife Pat is a non-profit administrator, my daughter Kate teaches American history, and my daughter Mora is an actress and writer.
-Pat and I live with two big and happy mutts, Rocky and Lois, in an old house in Durham.
+Pat and I live with two big and happy mutts, Rocky and Lois, in a small and old house in New Castle, Delaware.